-On the other hand, if each time you ask a question you also learn a little about how things are, how things work, and why things do what they do, the chances are that you may very well be able to answer your own questions as they come up.
+On the other hand, if each time you ask a question you also learn just a little about how things work and why they do what they do, chances are you may very well be able to answer your own questions as they come up.

-You won’t be as dependent on people like me to help you through your day.3
+You won’t be as dependent on people like me to help you through your day.2

-In fact, you might be able to pass it along – pay it forward, if you will – by being there to answer someone else’s questions based on what you’ve learned.
+In fact, you might be able to pass it along — pay it forward, if you will — by answering someone else’s questions.

 That’s my ulterior motive.